0xSero/partisia-docs/docs/node-operations/how-system-updates-and-voting-work.md

 docker logs -f pbc-mainnet
 ```

 You can leave the override maps in the `config.json`, besides the specific vote they do not affect the node.
-Consider that a long list of overrides might make your `config.json` hard to read.
+After the vote has passed and the result is on chain you consider removing the override maps.
+A long list of overrides might make your `config.json` hard to read.

 ## Updates with manual voting